 The process for finding an inmate in a North Dakota jail is different than state prison.
 Since jail inmate records are not tied in with the North Dakota Corrections and Rehabilitation records someone wanting to locate a person in the jail system would have to contact the local Sheriff's Office directly.
-Some of the local law enforcement agencies have websites of their own with an inmate search or list of current jail residents.
+Some of the local law enforcement agencies have websites of their own with a North Dakota inmate locator or list of current jail residents.

 North Dakota has a single juvenile detention center to house youth offenders.
 It is called the North Dakota Youth Correctional Center.
 The facility is run by the North Dakota Corrections and Rehabilitation, Division of Juvenile Services and Director, Lisa Bjergaard.
 Additionally, they have eight community corrections services offices throughout the state to offer youth offenders additional support before and after confinement.